LLNL/axom/src/axom/mir/docs/sphinx/mir_utilities.rst

 MIR Blueprint Utilities
 ******************************************************

-The MIR component contains several useful algorithm building blocks for writing algorithms for Blueprint meshes.
+The MIR component contains several useful building blocks for writing algorithms for Blueprint meshes.

+ * Structured as classes with an ``execute()`` method to permit them to contain state or divide their algorithm into stages in various methods.
+ * Often templated on execution space and views

 #######################
 Copying Blueprint Data